FAQ

 There's a line above some of the tables in the statistics that says, "parenthesized items omitted."
 What does that mean?

-It means that some items (probably useless ones) have been omitted from the table
+It means that some items (probably useless ones) have been omitted from the table to make the information more useful--you can show them by choosing "show parenthesized items" from the Options menu.

 For full details, see Parenthesized Items Omitted